 Whether they do so because of feeling burnt out or due to something entirely outside of work, the better your employee engagement the more they’ll actually want to come into work.

 So why is all of this important?
 Well, to put it bluntly, engaged employees result in:

-That all well and good to say but it’s easy to forget about what these benefits would look like on a personal level, so let’s take two examples.
+That is all well and good to say, but it’s easy to forget about what these benefits would look like on a personal level, so let’s take two examples.